heloint/dawbio2_m06_uf4_pt1/README.md

 ## Components
 - Home
-- AboutApp ??
+- AboutSeqMine
 - AboutMembers
 - Login
-- Logout
 - Register
+- UsersTable
+- UserManage
+- FileStorageTable
-- Users
+- FileStorageManage
-- FileStorage
+- PageNotFound

 ## Services
 - FileUpload
 - CredentialValidation (For registration and login.)
-- SessionHandler ( Checking if the user is logged in or not. + Do the logout.)
+- SessionHandling ( Checking if the user is logged in or not. + Do the logout.)

 ## Directives
 - PasswordConfirmValidation
 - FastaFileValidation

+## Models
+- User
+- StorageEntity